DavidMurrayP2P/PhotonPowerZero/FDM/10W_Voltaic_Panel_to_Multicomp_enclosure/README.md

 # 10W Voltaic Solar Panel to MULTICOMP PRO MC002194 enclosure

 This is a panel mount for Voltaic's 10W solar panel.
-All of these Parts are designed to be printed in ABS or better.
-You may try printing in PLA if your use case is indoor only or you cliamet is cool.
-Otherwise, the reccomendation is ABS or better, such as ASA.
+These have been printed and tested using ABS, but other materials may work well too.
+ASA will almost certainly be as good.
+I also think that PETG will likely work, but this is untested.

-The image below shows the entire stet of printed parts but they must be printed in multipl parts
+The image below shows the entire stet of printed parts but they must be printed in multiple parts.

 ![Alt text](../../img/10W_voltaic_to_Multicomp_MC002194.png?raw=true "Title")<p style="text-align:center; font-style:italic;">Connect the 10W volatic Panel to the Mutlicomp MC002194 Enclosure and 25mm OD PVC Pipe.
 This is obviously printed in two parts.